 Additionally, about 85% of women experience some form of sadness and anxiety during the postpartum period.
 However, adds Park, many of these women are experiencing what is commonly known as “the baby blues.”
 These have similar symptoms to postpartum depression and/or anxiety, but go away on their own within two weeks.

-Park emphasizes that postpartum blues can increase the risk of subsequent postpartum anxiety disorders up to four times.
+Park emphasizes that postpartum blues can increase the risk of subsequent postpartum anxiety disorders by up to four times.
 If symptoms of depression and anxiety persist for longer than two weeks, the woman should be evaluated – as she may benefit from further treatment.

 What causes postpartum anxiety?

-The scientific cause postpartum anxiety is thought to be an interaction of biological, psychological, and social factors, says Park.
+The scientific cause of postpartum anxiety is thought to be an interaction of biological, psychological, and social factors, says Park.